Diagnosing back pain — importance of medical history to diagnose pain

 - Physical therapy

 Conservative treatments are considered very low-risk and are often safe for most people, regardless of medical history.
-However, you should consult your physician before beginning any treatment method for neck or back pain to ensure the safety and effectiveness of the treatment option.
+However, you should consult your physician before beginning any treatment method for back pain to ensure the safety and effectiveness of the treatment option.
+If conservative care does not provide you with adequate relief, surgical intervention may become necessary.